 The Packaging Act introduced in June 2004 sets recovery targets for all packaging placed on the market and deposit system for one way packaging of beer, alcohol drink with low ethanol content and soft drinks in glass, plastic and metal packaging as of January 1, 2005.

-The existing norms of the Packaging Act require collection and recovery of 50% of total packaging put in the market by packaging operator (packer and importer) in 2004, up to 2009 - 60%, and from 2012 - to comply with all EU norms.
+The existing norms of the Packaging Act require collection and recovery of 60% of total packaging put in the market by packaging operator (packer and importer) .

 The introduction of the Packaging Act has also triggered introduction of Compliance Scheme in Estonia.
 The packaging recovery organization, called "Eesti Pakendiringlus/Estonian PackCycling (EPC)" has been established by producers, importers and retailers operating in Estonia.